romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 }))
 ```

-`array` type can be chained with following validation methods:
+The `array` type can be chained with the following validation methods:

 ```ts
 const someTable = db('someTable', (t) => ({